StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/export-a-case-to-misp.md

 This topic provides step-by-step instructions for exporting a [case](../cases/about-cases.md) to MISP in TheHive.

 Only observables marked as IOCs will be exported in the case.
-The event created in MISP will not be published by default—you must review it and update its status in MISP to publish it.
+Once exported to MISP, any updates to the case IOCs will be automatically synchronized with MISP, requiring no manual intervention.

-''' info "Manual export to MISP only"
+!!! info "Manual export to MISP only"
     You must manually export cases to MISP, as each case requires individual review.
-Only [imports can be automated](../../../administration/misp.md).

-Once exported to MISP, any updates to the case IOCs will be automatically synchronized with MISP, requiring no manual intervention.
+!!! warning "MISP actions required"
+    The event created in MISP is not published by default.
+You must review it and update its status in MISP to publish it.

 ## Procedure